hazard-ready/disaster-preparedness-test/README.md

 To use this to test your own server, simply do the following:

 1. Replace `boundary.shp` with a shapefile that represents the area you want to test.
+2. If you have an existing `coords.csv` then delete it, because the next step will append instead of overwriting.
-2. Run `sample_coords.r` to get a list of sample coordinates in that area.
+3. Run `sample_coords.r` to get a list of sample coordinates in that area.
-3. In `aftershock.jmx`, update the value of `<stringProp name="HTTPSampler.domain">` to match your server. **NB: this step is crucial, otherwise you'll be load-testing someone else's server, which is effectively a Denial Of Service attack.
+4. In `aftershock.jmx`, update the value of `<stringProp name="HTTPSampler.domain">` to match your server. **NB: this step is crucial, otherwise you'll be load-testing someone else's server, which is effectively a Denial Of Service attack.
 Please don't do that!**
 4. Use `coords.csv` as input for JMeter to test your deployment.

 ## Future work